mpv-player/mpv/DOCS/man/lua.rst

 ``mp.add_forced_key_binding(...)``
-    This works almost the same as ``mp.add_key_binding``, but registers the key binding in a way that will overwrite the user's custom bindings in his input.conf. (``mp.add_key_binding`` overwrites default key bindings only, but not those by the user's input.conf.)
+    This works almost the same as ``mp.add_key_binding``, but registers the key binding in a way that will overwrite the user's custom bindings in their input.conf. (``mp.add_key_binding`` overwrites default key bindings only, but not those by the user's input.conf.)